anjlab/csv2db/README.md

 In `INSERTONLY` mode, it operates in a similar way to `MERGE` however the row will be ignored if the Query by `primaryKeys` returns a row.
 The effect is that only the rows that don't already exist in the database will be INSERTed in to the table.

 `driverClass`, `connectionUrl` and `connectionProperties` are corresponding values from JDBC documentation for your database.
+Since version 2.1 it is possible to use <a href="#value-definitions">JavaScript function references</a> for connection properties.

 `targetTable` is the name of target table in database.
 The table should exist before import.